The Lighthouse host a number of special events for children throughout the year. These events are designed to enhance aspects of the core curriculum.

 Easter Egg Hunt

 The Christmas Outing is an opportunity for local blind and visually impaired children to experience the gift of giving.
-Students receive $10 to shop for a child of any age or gender.
+Students receive money to shop for a child of any age or gender.
 The toys are then donated to TOYS FOR TOTS at The Lighthouse Annual Christmas Banquet.
 Students also visit the mall for lunch, games and socialization.
 The event is open to school age children.
 Lunch is provided.
 The event is a partnership between Region 7, 8, HHSC and The Lighthouse.